 While these options are not stand out award winners, they are notable depending on what you are looking for or what their marketing promises, both good and bad.

 Read review: Bambo Nature

 Analysis and Test Results

-If you are reading this, then we're going to assume that you're looking for help choosing a disposable diaper (before you flog yourself too much with your green-guilt whip, be aware that even the Sierra Club can't decide whether cloth diapers or a green-disposable are more environmentally responsible).
+If you are reading this, then we're going to assume that you're looking for help choosing a disposable diaper (before you flog yourself too much with your green-guilt whip, be aware that even the Sierra Club which takes a position, still admits that the decision is a tough one when trying to be more environmentally responsible).
 We're here to help by giving you the straight poop on all things diaper.